 I was still bound by self-imposed obligations to others.
 Did I long to break the chains and become what their pink homes signified?
 Or did I just detest pink, and if so, why was that?

-I read on and more clues appeared: “Feminine, attractive, vibrant… bright pink or paler, no matter what age, makes me feel flirty…” Jill Cleggett
+I read on and more clues appeared: “Feminine, attractive, vibrant… bright pink or paler, no matter what age, makes me feel flirty…,” shared Jill Cleggett

 “Hot pink is vivacious and joyous.
 I think that hot pink embodies who I try to be as a person: full of life and character… More muted pinks represent youth and innocence, while loud forms of pink exude sexiness and boldness… Pink is my euphoria.”
-DrEbz
+That from DrEbz.

 Did she say, “Pink is my euphoria?”
 At the time I hated pink I was about as far from euphoria as Earth is from Neptune.
 I didn’t feel sexy, vivacious, flirty or joyous.
 Everything in my life was a compromise.